saltstack/salt/doc/ref/configuration/minion.rst

 ``mine_enabled``
 ----------------

-.. versionadded:: 2016.3.0
+.. versionadded:: 2015.8.10

 Default: ``True``

 Determines whether or not the salt minion should run scheduled mine updates.
+If this is set to False then the mine update function will not get added to the scheduler for the minion.

 .. code-block:: yaml